 - How much volume or space is available?

 - What is the power source?

 - Do you need force sensing in your product?

 The first thing to consider before selecting your piezo components is the force requirement.
-The feedback strength is based on Isaac Newton’s laws of motions.
-You can learn more on mechanical fundamentals of piezo haptic actuators here.
+The feedback strength is based on Isaac Newton’s laws of motion.
+You can learn more about the mechanical fundamentals of piezo haptic actuators here.

 Newton’s second law of motion tells us the sum of the forces F on an object is equal to the mass m of that object multiplied by the acceleration a of the object: F = ma.
 (It is assumed here that the mass m is constant)

 The piezo actuator’s job is to generate acceleration.
 It’s the engine of your haptic solution.
 What you need to determine is the mass you are trying to move.
-If your mass is small, like replacing a button in a smartphone, you can achieve high acceleration with lower force (N).
-On the contrary, if you are trying to move a big and heavy automotive infotainment system, you’ll need higher force (N) actuator to achieve the same acceleration and tactile feedback.
+If your mass is small, like replacing a button in a smartphone, you can achieve high acceleration with a lower force (N).
+On the contrary, if you try to move a large and heavy automotive infotainment system, you’ll need a higher force (N) actuator to achieve the same acceleration and tactile feedback.

 When considering a specific actuator, moving a higher mass will limit the maximum achievable acceleration.